AD

 • Shifting routines instead of fighting the heat

-By September, life resets, and the Costa del Sol feels like home again.
+By September, life resets and the Costa del Sol finally feels like home.

 7. You’ll End Up Loving the Balance

-Despite the quirks, most expats stay because Marbella offers something rare:
+Despite all the quirks, most expats stay.
+Marbella offers something rare:

 • Family-friendly lifestyle